Navigation

 Understanding for Professionals in the Nutrition-Mental Health Connection

-The Center for Nutritional Psychology (CNP) is a 501(c)(3) non-profit Educational Organization
+The Center for Nutritional Psychology (CNP) is a 501(c)(3) non-profit

 CNP’s university-level continuing education curriculum serves learners worldwide.
-NP learners come from Belgium, Finland, Italy, Argentina, Spain, India, Turkey, Nepal, Bermuda, Jamaica, Egypt, Saudi Arabia, New Zealand, Australia, Canada, the United States, and many other countries, allowing NP education to extend worldwide.
+NP learners come from Belgium, Finland, Italy, Greece, Argentina, Spain, India, Turkey, Nepal, Bermuda, Jamaica, Egypt, Saudi Arabia, New Zealand, Australia, Canada, the United States, and many others, extending NP education worldwide.
 Learners range from students to educators, researchers, therapists, and healthcare providers across different fields.
+Curriculum development for CNP courses involves consolidating research from across disciplines and presenting it so that people from varied educational backgrounds, expertise areas, and cultures can understand.
+CNP strives to promote respect, inclusion, and promotion of diversity in developing course content and related materials.

 Introductory Certificate in Nutritional Psychology